-Security Audit is broken into four parts: User, Teams, Task Profiles, Data Access Profiles and Processes.
+Security Audit is broken into four parts: User, Teams, Task Profiles, Data Access Profiles, and Processes.

 When User is selected, a new folder is opened showing all users, their full name.
 Additionally, the audit shows their team, their Task Profile, and their Data Access Profile.
 A user can refresh the report, Print, and Export to a file.

-To run a new report, the user can choose New Report and choose which report they want to run instead of closing the current folder tab.
+To run a new report, the user can choose the New Report and choose which report they want to run instead of closing the current folder tab.

-When a user is double clicked, a new screen will render showing the Teams, Task Profiles, and the Data Access Profiles associated with that particular user.
+When a user is double-clicked, a new screen will render showing the Teams, Task Profiles, and the Data Access Profiles associated with that particular user.

-When Teams is selected, a new folder is opened showing all teams that have been created.
+When Teams are selected, a new folder is opened showing all teams that have been created.
 Additionally, this report shows the Task Profile as well as the Data Access Profile associated with each team.
 As with the previous screen, this information can be printed or exported to a file.
 A user can double-click on a particular team to be able to see which users, task profiles, and data access profiles are associated with a certain team.